boorik/smartfox-haxe-fullstack/README.md

 You can use this sample as a starting point to create a real time multiplayer game.

-It compiles in HTML5, Window and Android targets, and maybe more.
+It compiles in HTML5, Windows and Android targets, and maybe more.

 I will try to explain the best I can some hot spots.